joseporiolcarne/joseporiolcarne.github.io/content/posts/three-ways-to-reduce-llm-hallucinations/index.md

 2. **Chain-of-thought verification** catches logical errors before output
 3. **Confidence thresholds** filter out uncertain responses

-For mission-critical applications, pair these prompt-level techniques with retrieval-augmented generation (RAG) and output validation layers for defense in depth.

-Remember: no technique eliminates hallucinations completely.
-These strategies reduce their frequency and impact, but always design your systems with appropriate human oversight for high-stakes decisions.
+Remember: no technique eliminates hallucinations completely even if you are sober and don't take any drug.